 Exhaust air ductwork shall not be located in the same shaft with supply air ductwork and return air ductwork per NFPA 90A.

-Designed to operate 24/7.
+Design to operate 24/7.

 Provide multiple manifolded exhaust fans to achieve N+1 redundancy.

 Connect at least one exhaust fan per system to the emergency electrical power system.